1. Statement

 Intimate and sexual relationships, including sexual health

-• that there are choices in relation to pregnancy (with medically and legally accurate, impartial information on all options, including keeping the baby, adoption, abortion and where to get further help);
+- That there are choices in relation to pregnancy.
+Pupils should be given medically and legally accurate and impartial information on all options, including keeping the baby, adoption, abortion and where to get further help.

-• about the prevalence of some STIs, the impact they can have on those who contract them and key facts about treatment;
+- The prevalence of STIs, the short and long term impact they can have on those who contract them and key facts about treatment.

-• how the use of alcohol and drugs can lead to risky sexual behaviour;
+- How the use of alcohol and drugs can lead people to take risks in their sexual behaviour.

 Relationships, sex and the law